 And to wrap things up, no, I did not find that Peter Thiel or Li Ka-Shing have specifically invested in this name… but with careful wording, it might be that this isn’t exactly what Giambruno is saying, and both of those investors have invested in other synthetic cannabis and cannabidiol companies (none of which match our clues today nearly as well as InMed, to be clear).

-So there you have it, a microcap that you can take your time researching on this lovely election day.
+So there you have it, a microcap that you can take your time researching on this lovely election day (or to update that, as we wake from a day of insanity and prepare for inauguration day in a couple weeks).
 I’ll be voting “not just yet” with my money, but, of course, that’s easy for me because I typically avoid clinical stage biotechs — maybe you’ll see something great here, or something gnarly, either way, we’d like to hear your thoughts… just use the friendly little comment box below.
+I’ve kept the original comments from the few folks who read this article the first time around attached below, in case that helps to provide any perspective.